cory2067/syncc.io/README.md

 # Syncc
-Online collaborative coding platform that combines the real-time capabilities of google drive with the coding convenience of an IDE.
-It will also allow integration with collaborative folders such as ones from Github repositories in order to facilitate the process of collaborating on larger projects.
+Syncc is an online collaborative coding platform that combines the real-time capabilities of Google Drive with the coding convenience of an IDE.
+The fully customizable editor allows users to develop code together in real time.
+Syncc also allows for collaboration on projects by providing a dynamic directory structure that keeps track of your projects.
+Additional features include the ability to clone directly from GitHub, file and folder upload, and ability to execute Python and Javascript programs.

 ## Website
 [Link](http://syncc.io) to website